-Event impacts were assessed by site (service account ID-service point ID combination).
+Event impacts were assessed by site (premise and service point combination).
 While the modeling was performed individually for each site, results are reported by ELRP subgroup, summarized in Table 3-1.
-This table also summarizes the number of sample sites used for the ex post event analysis once data cleaning was completed, as well as the total number of sites enrolled during the PY 2024 event season (the first event was called on July 10 and the last on October 30).
-For A.6 a subset of the large participant population was sampled.
-The sampled sites for A.6 were designed to be representative of the large program population, although there was no ex post analysis for this group in PY 2024 due to lack of events.
-For the other subgroups the number of sites in the ex post analysis may be slightly smaller than the total number of sites, due to the removal of sites with incomplete data, with outages on event days, and for which an adequate matched control could not be found.
+This table also summarizes the number of sample sites used for the ex post event analysis once data cleaning was completed, as well as the total number of sites enrolled during the PY2024 event season (the first event was called on July 10 and the last on October 30).
+For A.6, a subset of the large participant population was sampled.
+For the other subgroups the number of sites in the ex post analysis may be slightly smaller than the total number of sites, due to the removal of sites with incomplete data or outages on event days, and for which an adequate matched control could not be found.
+The sampled sites for A.6 were designed to be representative of the large program population, although there was no ex post analysis for this group in PY2024 due to lack of events.